GrahamCorcoran/comp205-playbook/src/module_1/basic-page-structure.md

 ## Semantic Structural Elements
 In modern websites, there are common sections of a site that serve a similar purpose.
 For example, many sites (including this book!) have a sidebar that serves as a way to navigate through content quickly, especially for sites with multi-step forms, or books.

 This sidebar is contained within a **semantic structural element**.
 In this context, semantic just means it has a specific purpose.
 By extension, semantic structure elements are elements which serves to group content like a ``<div>``, but in a way that is more specific to what we're trying to achieve.
 For example, the ``<header>`` element serves as a semantic structural element for the header of a page.
-Usually this contains information about the page (such as a title), or navigational tools such as links to different sections of the site.
+Usually this contains general information about the page (such as a title), or navigational tools such as links to different sections of the site.

 ~~~admonish note title="Lecture Exercise - Introduction to the Inspector"